Find the Best Sump Pump Repair Services Near You

 Discharge Pipe

 The discharge pipe is the pipe that carries water away from the sump pump..
-Ensure your discharge pipe is properly sized and routed for effective water removal
+It is typically made of PVC or ABS plastic and should be sloped downward to allow gravity to help drain the water.

 Impeller